This is a public document, so places, dates and client names have been redacted.

-In ████ I designed a system that accepts customers’ medical records.
-To do that securely I began by creating a privacy impact assessment in conjunction with the compliance officer.
+In [year] I designed a system that accepts customers’ medical records.
+To do that securely I began by creating a privacy impact assessment in conjunction with the data protection compliance officer.

-The justification for the above controls was compliance with the data protection act.
+The justification for the above controls was compliance with data protection regulations.